 - Wear comfortable clothes that you don't mind getting dirty. - Boots are a good idea, for you may get muddy.
 Wearing layers is recommended so that you can adjust to the ever-changing temperatures and weather.
 Rain gear and extra clothing may also come in handy. - Gloves are suggested for those with sensitive skin and hands. - If you use sunscreen and bug repellent, please bring some along with you. - Remember your water bottle and nutritious snacks/lunch.
-Storage It is best to wash all of your vegetables right before using.
-Store most vegetables (greens, leeks, cabbage, celeriac, carrots, beets) in the crisper of your refrigerator (about 40 degrees).
-Not-yet-ripe tomatoes will ripen on a windowsill.

-Potatoes, onions, garlic, and winter squash do well in a cool, dark place (50-60 degrees).
-Be especially careful to keep potatoes away from the light.
-If they are exposed to light, the flesh may turn green near the surface.
-Do not eat this part; it is toxic.
-Perforated plastic bags work well for scallions, cooking and salad greens, beets, leeks, celeriac, and carrots (without tops).
-Regular plastic bags don't breathe and may encourage spoilage.
-Close your bags loosely without pushing down or cramping your vegetables.
 Reading Resources From Asparagus to Zucchini: The CSA Cookbook Greene on Greens, Bert Greene Healing with Whole Foods, Paul Pitchford Nourishing Traditions, Sally Fallon Putting Food By (on canning, curing, pickling, etc.), Greene, Hertzberg, and Vaughan Root Cellaring, Mike and Nancy Bubel Stocking up, Carol Hupping and the Rodale Food Center The New Laurel's Kitchen, Robertson, Flinders and Ruppenthal The Simply Grande Gardening Cookbook, Jean Ann Pollard The Victory Garden Cookbook, Marian Morash Vegetarian Cooking for Everyone, Deborah Madison World of the East Vegetarian Cooking, Madhur Jaffrey Animal, Vegetable, Miracle by Barbara Kingsolver Radical Homemakers, by Shannon Hayes Chez Panisse Vegetables by Alice Waters Four Season Farm Gardner's Cookbook by Barbara Damrosch and Eiot Coleman Justine's Favorite: Farmer John's Cookbook (The Real Dirt On Vegetables), John Petersen